 Now, the adventures of the Odyssey were surely not based on the events that took place in the 10th millennium BC.
 But it seems that collective memory of these catastrophic events remained in oral history, as modern science confirms Plato’s dating.

 Long before Plato was born, in the second millennium BC, people of the Mediterranean were already the masters of the seas.
 No doubt, The Odyssey is a relic of this precise period in time.
 And if some brave sailor indeed managed to cross the Atlantic ocean, he would likely remember the ancient tradition of the continent that was reachable before the flood. (!)

 I have already proposed a theory that Mesoamerica was reachable by the means of ocean currents.
 It seems that the voyage would take anything between two and four weeks.
 And in the case of Odysseus, it was 18 days before the first island.

 Odysseus in Mesoamerica

-If Odysseus really reached Mesoamerica, one would expect to see some scientific proofs.
+If Odysseus really reached Mesoamerica, one would expect to see some scientific proof.
 And maybe we have some, but the scholars are ignoring them.
 There are many “out of place” objects in Mesoamerican archaeology.
 But for our story, the most important ones would be the Mayan figurines wearing a Phrygian cap, or the numerous “bearded men” depictions.
-These figurines are interesting not only because they look Caucasian, but also due to the fact that the native genetics does not support such a long beard.
+These figurines are interesting not only because they look Caucasian, but also because the native genetics does not support such a long beard.

 There are many other articles on this website where you can see these figurines.
 Here we will focus only on one.
 The Calixtlahuaca-Tecaxic “Roman Head” was discovered in 1933.
 It was part of burial offerings, lying three floors beneath a pyramid.
 The burial site appeared undisturbed and dates between 1476 and 1510 AD.
 In other words, it predates the Spanish conquest of 1519.